 Part of the TICTeC Labs programme, TICTeC Action Labs are collaborative and action-oriented working groups that aim to take forward ideas generated in TICTeC Civic Tech Surgeries to support initiatives that address common challenges for the global civic tech sector.

 Each Action Lab is organised around a certain theme, identified as a key challenge for the civic tech sector.
+Six Action Labs will be convened across the 18 month TICTeC Labs programme.

 Up to 6 individuals will be convened to lead each Action Lab, and will discuss and decide what would be most useful to produce in order to help the global civic tech community address challenges.
 Grants will then be available to those who apply to actually produce the work identified by the Action Lab.